-Splunk Cloud private connectivity allows you to directly connect your Splunk Cloud Platform environment with your Amazon Virtual Private Cloud (VPC).
-This allows you to route the data you ingest into the Splunk Cloud Platform through the Amazon Web Service (AWS) internal network using AWS PrivateLink.
-Although AWS-to-AWS traffic should not leave the global AWS network (with a minor documented exception), the PrivateLink feature ensures your AWS traffic sent to the Splunk Cloud Platform only traverses private IPs (in other words, non-public internet routable addresses).
+Splunk Cloud Platform private connectivity allows you to directly connect your Splunk Cloud Platform environment with your Amazon Virtual Private Cloud (VPC).
+This allows you to route the data for ingestion and search traffic into the Splunk Cloud Platform through the Amazon Web Service (AWS) internal network using AWS PrivateLink.
+Although AWS-to-AWS traffic should not leave the global AWS network (with a minor documented exception), the PrivateLink feature helps ensure that your AWS traffic sent to the Splunk Cloud Platform only traverses private IPs (in other words, non-public internet routable addresses).

-Splunk Cloud encrypts all data in flight by employing Transport Layer Security (TLS) 1.2+ for ingest data and Hypertext Transfer Protocol Secure (HTTPS) for search data.
+Splunk Cloud Platform encrypts all data in flight by employing Transport Layer Security (TLS) 1.2+ for ingest data and Hypertext Transfer Protocol Secure (HTTPS) for search data.
 You can also restrict traffic further by establishing firewall rules or by creating an IP allow list.
-While these protections are sufficient for most Splunk Cloud customers, Splunk Cloud private connectivity supports the additional needs of customers for whom encrypting data in flight is insufficient to meet their organization's security and compliance requirements.
+While these protections are sufficient for most Splunk Cloud Platform customers, Splunk Cloud Platform private connectivity supports the additional needs of customers for whom encrypting data in flight is insufficient to meet their organization's security and compliance requirements.

-To configure private connectivity, Splunk Cloud administrators can use Admin Config Service (ACS) APIs to confirm their eligibility and enable this feature.
-Splunk Cloud will then provision service endpoints and ensure your data is accepted in your Splunk Cloud deployment.
+To configure private connectivity, Splunk Cloud Platform administrators can use Admin Config Service (ACS) APIs to confirm their eligibility and enable this feature.
+Splunk Cloud Platform will then provision service endpoints so that your data is accepted in your Splunk Cloud Platform deployment.

-To leverage private connectivity for your Splunk Cloud deployment:
+To leverage private connectivity for your Splunk Cloud Platform deployment:

 - You must be using AWS infrastructure.

-- You must be on the Victoria Experience for AWS standard environments or the Classic Experience for GovCloud and FedRAMP IL2 environments.
+- You must be on the Victoria Experience for AWS standard regions or the Classic Experience for USGov and FedRAMP Moderate regions.

 Scope and considerations